How to Prepare for a House Painting Project

 What should a client do before contacting a professional painter?

 Try to know what you want as much as possible.
 Which areas need to be painted?
 What type of paint should be used?
-What color?
+What colour?
 What paint brand?
 What type(s) of paint finish(es) do you need?
 Most of not all of these questions should have answers before you meet with your contractor.

 This way, you'll know what you want and what you don't want.
 If you feel lost and are having a hard time making choices, visit a paint store or a hardware store and get advice from the employees.
 Once you've chosen your contractor, make sure you are present when they come over to present their quote.